nhsd-calmo/calmo/readme.md

 You will need:

-* A smartphone
+* A smartphone (only android is supported at this time)
 * A viewer (eg: [these viewers](https://vr.google.com/intl/en_uk/cardboard/get-cardboard/))

-Then download the Calmo app on your phone for free at the Apple App Store or Google Play Store.
+You can then use the supplied calmo.apk to test out the app.

+"We have future plans to publish to both Apple App Store and Google Play Store for free."

 ### The Problem